 IO Ninja Hardware Client

-There are three kinds of hardware sniffers for IO Ninja: Serial Tap, Ethernet Tap, and I2C/SPI Tap.
-Of course, each of those taps has a dedicated plugin to access all the functionality provided by the hardware.
-You attach an IO Ninja tap to a USB port on your PC, start the corresponding IO Ninja plugin, and you can see the captured data log in real time.
-Everything is great!
-Right?
+There are three types of hardware sniffers for IO Ninja: Serial Tap, Ethernet Tap, and I2C/SPI Tap.
+Each of these taps has a dedicated plugin that unlocks the full range of functionality provided by the hardware.
+You simply attach an IO Ninja tap to a USB port on your PC, start the corresponding IO Ninja plugin, and view the captured data log in real time.
+Everything works great, right?

-Well, what if the data link you must inspect is physically situated far away from your PC?
-Grabbing a laptop and going on-site might not be the most convenient option due to many factors.
-For instance, imagine you need to capture a data stream for analysis overnight, and the site itself is a floor of a noisy manufacturing facility!
+But what if the data link you need to inspect is physically located far away from your PC?
+Bringing a laptop to the site might not be the most practical solution for various reasons.
+For example, you might need to capture a data stream overnight, and the site could be a noisy manufacturing floor!

-Realizing these challenges, we created a dedicated tool to control the IO Ninja hardware taps remotely.
+Recognizing these challenges, we developed a dedicated tool to control IO Ninja hardware taps remotely.
 This tool is called ioninja-hwc, which stands for "IO Ninja Hardware Client."
-Now, you can attach an IO Ninja tap to a headless Raspberry Pi (or any other Linux box with USB ports) and use this tap over SSH from another PC located wherever is convenient for you.
+Now, you can connect an IO Ninja tap to a headless Raspberry Pi (or any other Linux machine with USB ports) and control it via SSH from another PC located wherever is most convenient for you.

-The remote machine must be configured to enable ioninja-hwc over SSH connections.
+The remote system must be configured to enable ioninja-hwc over SSH connections.

 1. Installation of ioninja-hwc

-It's important to make sure ioninja-hwc is accessible from non-interactive SSH sessions for your user.
-The non-interactive part means that adding it to PATH in your .bashrc is not going to cut it (bash isn't going to be launched).
+It's crucial to ensure that ioninja-hwc is accessible from non-interactive SSH sessions for your user.
+The non-interactive part means adding it to the PATH in your .bashrc won’t work (since bash isn’t launched).

-The easiest way to achieve that is to simply symlink ioninja-hwc into usr/local/bin, usr/bin, or any other standard Linux directory for executables:
+The easiest solution is to symlink ioninja-hwc into usr/local/bin, usr/bin, or any other standard directory for executables:

 $ sudo ln -s <IONINJA_ROOT_DIR>/bin/ioninja-hwc /usr/local/bin/ioninja-hwc

-Otherwise, you need to add it to the PATH for SSH sessions manually:
+Alternatively, you can add it manually to the SSH session PATH:

-1. Edit /etc/ssh/sshd_config as root and make sure this line exists:
+1. Edit /etc/ssh/sshd_config as root and ensure this line is present:

 PermitUserEnvironment = true

-1. Edit ~/.ssh/environment (create if it doesn't exist) and append the following:
+1. Edit ~/.ssh/environment (create it if it doesn’t exist) and append the following line:

 PATH=$PATH:<IONINJA_ROOT_DIR>/bin/

-On Linux, all non-standard USB devices are owned by root with no read-write permissions for other users by default.
-This means that you won't be able to access IO Ninja taps under your user account unless you do it with sudo — which, of course, is rather inconvenient.
+By default, all non-standard USB devices on Linux are owned by root and have no read-write permissions for other users.
+This means you won’t be able to access IO Ninja taps under your user account without sudo, which can be inconvenient.

 SUBSYSTEM=="usb", ATTR{idVendor}=="16d0", ATTR{idProduct}=="0e26", MODE="0666", GROUP="users"